r-parkhi/LunchTime-project/docs/needfinding/interviews/interview-summary.md

 **Interview 7**
-- Gets lunch everyday because it is free and they don't want to pack their own lunch -Believed that amount of people cutting the line is a problem
+- Gets lunch everyday because it is free and they don't want to pack their own lunch
+- Believed that amount of people cutting the line is a problem
 - Believes that some items on the menu are too sugary

+**Interview 8/9**
+_(2 people responding at once)_
+- Gets school lunch because they don’t want to bring their own
+- Sometimes knows what is served by recognizing patterns of the lunch
+- Believes that the lunch line is chaotic and they can benefit from knowing the wait times
+- Concerned about smallportion sizes of the lunch

 ## Radhika